sowmianarayanan/HQ_BI/data-cleaning/README.md

   # offer_valid_from & offer_valid_to - difference between should not be more than 30 days

-  Test Cases for fx_rate table ( Not implemented in Script )
+2. fx_rate validation ( Not implemented in Script )

   # currency_rate - Not Null & Not Equal to 0 Check

   # Currency_rate - Multiple Entries for the same day - Dedup old entries for same day.

-  Test Cases for  lst_currency ( Not implemented in Script )
+3. lst_currency validation ( Not implemented in Script )

   # Code - Not Null & Char.Length Check